elaforge/karya/doc/derivation.md

 take the one giant block route you will probably see significantly longer rederive times.

-'Cmd.Refactor' has cmds for easily splitting bits of score into their own blocks.
+'Cmd.Factor' has cmds for easily splitting bits of score into their own blocks.
+Use it from the REPL.

 ### Control block calls